ahwkuepper/portfolios/README.md

 ## Purpose

-Gather data, compute statistics and make predictions securities with a focus on ETFs.
+Gather data, compute statistics, and make predictions on securities with a focus on ETFs.

 ## Models and methods

-Simple forecasting models.
+So far only basic functionality.

 Basic methods:

 - resampling
 - run rates
+- variance
+- R^2 between securities

 ## Specifications and requirements